DuaaScripts/DuaaScripts/README.md

 ## Hello, I'm Duaa Batool! 👋

-I'm a passionate 17-year-old aspiring Full Stack Web Developer from Pakistan 🇵🇰.
+I'm a passionate 17-year-old aspiring Frontend Web Developer from Pakistan 🇵🇰.
 Currently, I'm on an exciting journey in the world of web development, working on various projects to hone my skills and creativity.

 ### 🚀 What I'm Up To:
 - 💻 Exploring the realms of Full Stack Web Development.